Enter the amount you wish to donate

 Country Radio Hall of Famer, Mike Kennedy says, “Drew is one of the harder working artists I’ve ever seen.
 Whether he’s playing acoustically or with the full band, it’s always a great show.
 Versatile, talented, and entertaining.”

 While Six splits his time between Nashville and Kansas City, he has maintained a close connection with his hometown.
-His gritty soulful baritone vocals and magnetic stage presence have earned him the title of “best sexy musician” in Pitch Magazine’s “Best Of" issue and he was named one of KC Magazine’s “100 people that have changed life in Kansas City forever.”
+His gritty soulful low-end vocals and magnetic stage presence have earned him the title of “best sexy musician” in Pitch Magazine’s “Best Of" issue and he was named one of KC Magazine’s “100 people that have changed life in Kansas City forever.”
 He was a featured performer at Major League Baseball’s marquee event, the World Series Gala.

 Drew is also passionate about several charities.
 He was honored with the “Quest For Kindness” award for his work with Variety Children’s Charity.
 The organization provides children with developmental disabilities adaptive equipment and opportunities for activity and inclusion.
 Six’s self-penned song, “We Choose Livin’” was written for and inspired by the kids of Variety.

 “I learned early on that music has power.
 It brings people together that would normally never cross paths,” says Six.
-“Performing live and songwriting have both given me special ways to connect with people and to give back.”
+“Performing live and songwriting have both given me special ways to connect with people and give back.”